 - databases – presentation of licensed electronic resources available at the University of Warsaw;

-A detailed offer along with the dates of the courses is available on the BUW website in the tab Training (Practical information – Training).
+A detailed information about the courses is available on the BUW website in the tab Training (Practical information – Training).

-We also offer individual bibliographic and subject consultations in English.
+- individual bibliographic and subject consultations in English

 Contact: email: firstname.lastname@example.org, tel.
 55 25 181, 55 25 184, room 141